Benin at the 2004 Summer Paralympics

 Benin competed at the 2004 Summer Paralympics in Athens, Greece.
-Their delegation included two sportspeople, neither of whom medaled.
+Their delegation included two sportspeople, neither of whom were medaled.

 Sports

-The team included two athletes, one man and one woman, neither of whom won a medal.
+The team included two athletes, one man and one woman, of which none won a medal.
 Benin was one of a number of nations with a small delegation competing in Athens.
-One of the country's representatives was powerlifter Akouavi Bladine Sahenou.
-The other was athlete Loukmane Nassirou.
-He had an acquired vision impairment, and was a member of the athletics club, Almighty Wheelchair: Benin.
+One of the country's representatives was powerlifter Akouavi Bladine Sahenou, the other athlete Loukmane Nassirou.
+He acquired vision impairment and was a member of the athletics club, Almighty Wheelchair: Benin.
 Neither earned a medal.